eclipse-archived/ceylon-lang.org/documentation/index.md

 # #{page.title}

 Welcome to Ceylon's documentation.
 Ceylon is a work in progress.
 The documentation is always in some flux.

-## Quick Introduction
+By the way, __you__ can improve it, [read more](/code/website).

+## New to Ceylon?

-The [quick introduction](introduction) is a one page summary of some of the features Ceylon has to offer.
+The [quick introduction](introduction) page summarizes some of the features Ceylon has to offer.

-## Tour of Ceylon

-If you've seen the [quick introduction](introduction) the [tour](/documentation/tour) will drive you through the main features and syntaxes of Ceylon in a little more depth.
+Still interested?
+The [tour of Ceylon](/documentation/tour) will drive you through the main features and syntaxes of Ceylon in a little more depth.
+This is to date the best document to see how Ceylon will be concretly used.
 [Start the tour](/documentation/tour).

-## Language Specification

-The [Language Specification](spec) has the full technical details of the Ceylon language itself.

-## API Documentation
+## Reference

-The [API documentation](#{site.urls.apidoc}) covers all the classes in the `ceylon.*` packages, but since Ceylon is a JVM language you can also use any of the API's available to Java.
+Want to dive into the details of Ceylon?
+The [reference](reference) page documents each one in detail.

+If you have time in front of you, you can also dive into the [Language Specification](spec): this is our bible.

 ## Got questions?
 We have FAQs

-We have tried to compile the most common question you might have.
+We have tried to compile common questions.
 Check out our [FAQs](faq).

-##Roadmap
+## Roadmap

-While Ceylon is not released, we do have a [roadmap](roadmap).
+Want to know when to expect what?
+We do have a [roadmap](roadmap).